Fast RMX: Development

-The game fully supports the unique control options and features of the Nintendo Switch, such as HD Rumble, motion controls, single Joy-Con play, and the Pro Controller.
+The game fully supports the unique control options and features of the Nintendo Switch, such as HD Rumble, motion controls, single Joy-Con play, and the Nintendo Switch Pro Controller.
 The game is capable of running in up to 1080p at 60FPS in docked mode.

-It was announced on March 5, 2017 that, like its predecessor, the game would be receiving free updates with extra content in the future.
-The first major update was released on April 19, 2017.
+The game was released on 3 March 2017, for the Nintendo eShop as a launch title for the Nintendo Switch.
+It was announced on 5 March 2017, that, like its predecessor, the game would be receiving free updates with extra content in the future.
+The first major update was released on 19 April 2017.
 It was confirmed to include a Time Attack mode and online friend support.
-An additional free update was released on September 13, 2017 which added 6 extra courses, as well as improving CPU AI, fixing bugs, and adding friend list activity features.
+An additional free update was released on 13 September 2017, which added 6 extra courses, improved AI, fixed bugs, and added friend list activity features.

+A physical edition of the game was released on 13 October 2022.
+It was distributed by Super Rare Games and was limited to just 4,000 copies.

 Reception

-Like the game's predecessors, Fast RMX is also often compared to the games of the F-Zero and Wipeout series.
+Like the game's predecessors, Fast RMX is often compared to the games of the F-Zero and Wipeout series.

 On Metacritic, the game holds a Metascore of 81 out of 100 points, based on 54 reviews.
-Nintendo Life gave the game a 4.7, praising the game's diverse selection of vehicles and tracks.
+Nintendo Life gave the game a 4.7/5, praising the game's diverse selection of vehicles and tracks.
 IGN rated the game with 7.4 out of 10 points, describing it as a "[...] racer that borrows heavily from the classic Wipeout and F-Zero games."
-The website praised the game's AI, variety of courses and its graphical presentation.
-The online mode was criticized for its lack of custom functions and not featuring a lobby system.
+The website praised the game's AI, variety of courses and its graphical presentation, though the online mode was criticized for its lack of custom functions and not featuring a lobby system.
+Red Bull praised the game's scope, graphics, and price.
+The game received criticism for its heavy rubber banding.